pgte/metaduck.com-v3/src/content/blog/announcing-timeclout-private-beta.md

 Being the engineer I am, I said those famous last words: "I can probably write a script for that."

-Well, you can guess what happened next.
-Those "few scripts" started to grow.
-I added a simple UI.
-Then I added a way to handle shift swaps.
-Then different roles.
-Before I knew it, those scripts had evolved into a full-fledged, real-world application.

-That application is [TimeClout](https://timeclout.com).
-It's a tool built from the ground up to solve one of the most tedious and hard parts of managing a team: knowing _who_ works _when_.
+### From Scripts to an AI-Powered Scheduler

+Well, those "few scripts" quickly got more complex.
+I realized that tracking shifts wasn't the hard part.
+The _real_ headache was **creating** the schedule in the first place.

+How do you manually balance everyone's time-off requests, ensure fairness, make sure no one is working back-to-back, and follow all the specific rules of the unit?

+You're basically solving a massive optimization problem by hand.

+That's when this project became _really_ interesting.
+I built a smart "autofill" feature to be the core of [TimeClout](https://timeclout.com).
+This isn't just about filling boxes; **it's an AI-powered solver.**

+You define your rules—things like worker preferences, required time between shifts, and fairness in shift distribution.
+Then, you just hit a button, and the optimization algorithm searches for the best possible schedule for you.
+It's designed to turn a multi-hour puzzle into a one-click job.

-### See It in Action: A Quick Demo
+### See the AI in Action: A Quick Demo

 I can talk about it all day, but it's probably easier to just show you.
-Here's a quick demo I recorded that walks through the main features, including the "autofill" that finds the best schedule for your team.
+Here's a quick demo I recorded that walks through the main features, especially that AI "autofill" solver that finds the best schedule for your team.

 <iframe
   width="560"